-A3 Block Persistence Distribution for MAM and SON
+A3 Block persistence distribution for MAM and SON

-Histograms showing the block persistence distribution for MAM and SON in both the ATL and PAC regions is shown in Fig. A2.
-The distributions are broadly similar to those found in DJF for the respective regions, with similar Q1, Q2, and Q3 values.
+Histograms showing the block persistence distribution for MAM and SON in both the ATL and PAC regions are shown in Fig. A2.
+The distributions are broadly similar to those found in DJF for the respective regions, with similar Q_1 , Q_2 , and Q_3 values.